Title: Trying Out Life

 "Yeah, good idea."

 Jimmy nodded and turned to get his backpack out of the backseat of his dad's car.
 He was in disbelief in what had just transpired between his dad and him, but it had happened.
-He'd yelled and cursed at his dad.
+He'd yelled and cursed at his father.
 But he had made himself understood, and his dad agreed with him.
 He felt empowered, and for the first time in a long time, even more than the past year, he was excited about his future.
 He retrieved the bag and came back into the kitchen where his dad was still waiting.
 Jimmy handed over his sketch book.

 "Go ahead and look through if you want, I'll be right back.
 I need to check on something in my room."